AlexsLemonade/training-modules/RNA-seq/00b-additional_approaches.md

 #### Running MultiQC on the gastric cancer samples

 There are datasets already uploaded to the RStudio Server that you may want use for practicing these approaches or other techniques we've discussed.
-For running MultiQC, take a look in the `~/training-modules/RNA-seq/QC` directory to see all the datasets you could run MultiQC on.
+For running MultiQC, take a look in the `~/shared-data/training-modules/RNA-seq/QC/` directory to see all the datasets you could run MultiQC on.
+Note that we have to point you to `~/shared-data/` above because we didn't link all of this to your personal `training-modules` directory.

 Run the following steps in the `Terminal` tab of RStudio.